Clearance Ski Boots Coming Soon To Our Online Store

 Every Foot is Different...

-- A supported foot is stable, strong, balanced and relaxed, while an unsupported one is weak, unbalanced and easily fatigued.
+- A supported foot is stable, strong, balanced, relaxed and neutral inside the boot, while an unsupported one is weak, unbalanced and easily fatigued.

-- Much of the discomfort skiers experience is a result of an unsupported foot trying to stay balanced and working too hard to steer the ski through the turn.
+- Much of the discomfort skiers and boarders experience is a result of an unsupported foot trying to stay balanced, working too hard to steer the through the turn and over compressing the boot to quiet the foot.

-- Proper footbeds are essential for an effective fit.
+- Proper footbeds are essential for an effective fit and maintaining a boot that fits more like a sock.

 Customize Your Skiing Potential

-At Basin Sports we offer a few brands of boots that can be completely customizable.
-The most noteable being Strolz Ski Boots.
+The most notable 100% custom ski boot is a Strolz from Lech Austria.
 The modern Strolz design is focused on comfort and function.
 Eight decades and four generations of experience has proved the absolute necessity of uniting both demands.
 Just as Martin Strolz combined his experiences as a master orthopedic shoemaker and alpine racer, Hannes Strolz has expanded his acquired shoemaking craft with a formal degree in industrial and mechanical design.
 Strolz is constantly furthering their boot know-how and development.
 When manufacturing ski boots, they incorporate the latest discoveries in material research and orthopedics.
 That’s why each Strolz ski boot generation sets new standards in fitting form, wearing comfort and power transmission.

 Advanced analysis technology to assess your foot type, ability and biomechanics (foot stance, foot type, leg alignment) allows us to choose the correct level of fit, comfort and performance for your ski boots.